Analytical chemistry: Gravimetric analysis

-The gravimetric analysis involves determining the amount of material present by weighing the sample before and/or after some transformation.
+Gravimetric analysis involves determining the amount of material present by weighing the sample before and/or after some transformation.
 A common example used in undergraduate education is the determination of the amount of water in a hydrate by heating the sample to remove the water such that the difference in weight is due to the loss of water.

 Volumetric analysis

 Titration involves the gradual addition of a measurable reactant to an exact volume of a solution being analyzed until some equivalence point is reached.
 Titration is a family of techniques used to determine the concentration of an analyte.
 Titrating accurately to either the half-equivalence point or the endpoint of a titration allows the chemist to determine the amount of moles used, which can then be used to determine a concentration or composition of the titrant.
-Most familiar to those who have taken chemistry during secondary education is the acid-base titration involving a color-changing indicator, such as phenolphthalein.
-There are many other types of titrations, for example, potentiometric titrations or precipitation titrations.
-Chemists might also create titration curves in order by systematically testing the pH every drop in order to understand different properties of the titrant.
+Most familiar to those who have taken chemistry during secondary education is the acid-base titration involving a color-changing pH indicator, such as phenolphthalein.
+There are many other types of titrations, including potentiometric titrations and precipitation titrations.
+Chemists might also create titration curves by systematically testing the pH after every added drop in order to understand different properties of the titrant.